December 2009 North American blizzard: Impact

 Thousands of power outages were reported in Virginia, Kentucky, and North Carolina, reportedly caused by snow weighing down on power lines.
 By midnight Saturday morning, when the storm had just begun to strike the area, reported power outages had already exceeded 40,000.
 In Kentucky, 107,000 power outages were reported.
 A snow emergency was declared in Washington, D.C., where Mayor Adrian Fenty asked residents to avoid venturing onto the roads.
 States of emergency were declared in Kentucky, Maryland, Virginia, West Virginia and New Castle and Kent counties in Delaware.

 The storm was held responsible for seven deaths in North Carolina, Ohio, Pennsylvania, Virginia, and West Virginia, including one death resulting from a head-on collision between a snowmobile driver and a horse-drawn carriage.

 The nor'easter, which arrived on the last weekend before Christmas, hurt sales at retail stores in affected regions, but boosted online sales.
 Super Saturday, the last Saturday before Christmas, typically nets $15 billion in retail sales.
 It is estimated that 30% of this revenue comes from the northeastern United States.
 Stores that managed to open saw reduced traffic.
 The storm resulted in an estimated loss of $2 billion in retail sales.

 Due to widespread accumulation of heavy snow, the storm was ranked as a high-end Category 2 ("significant") winter storm, on the Northeast Snowfall Impact Scale.
 The ranking is based on the amount of snowfall, the area, and the population affected.

-New Jersey

-New Jersey's major towns and cities were particularly hard hit with snow and some rain coming onshore.
-During the day, rain inundated the coastline as temperatures were not cold enough for snow.
-Around 5 P.M, heavy snow pushed the rain offshore, making for blizzard conditions along the coast.
-In New Jersey, anywhere from 2 to 20 inches of snow fell.
-During the height of the storm, power was knocked out in places from Paterson, New Jersey to Cape May, New Jersey.